stakater/stakater-docs/docs/content/onboarding/onboarding.md

 Stakater provisions the Stakater App Agility Platform (SAAP) and takes first application to production in less than four weeks on the cloud of your choice!

+## Onboarding - customer data - notes from meeting with `Usama` on 1 Feb

+we ask customers if they want logging before provisioning, it is optional

+what cloud?
+"Cloud Provider"

+ask for credentials for cloud provider, like Binero account

+cluster name? any preference

+what IDP? credentials

+Spoke cluster installation

+Create user, download

+Dominator needs permissions to git repo access - optional

+Logs and events are in ES in that specific cluster account of customer provider - cloud provider - [7 day retention](https://github.com/stakater-ab/saap-addons-charts/blob/main/stakater/openshift-logging-config/values.yaml#L42)

+in case they want to forward events to data store they can do that optionally

+infra alerts are sent to slack

+app alerts are only sent to ES and can optionally be sent to our Slack

 ## Week 1 - Provisioning - Free

 - Provision SAAP on the cloud of your choice